 The losses came as it became apparent that a second wave of Coronavirus would force the government into introducing lockdown measures that would threaten the economy.

-This is sobering news for investors, and a reminder that a diverse portfolio including alternative investments such as fine wine and malt whisky offers a safe haven in times of global uncertainty.
+This is sobering news for collectors, and a reminder that a diverse portfolio including alternative collections such as fine wine and malt whisky offers a safe haven in times of global uncertainty.

 Liv-ex 100 & 1000 rise for a fourth consecutive month